alchemy-fullstack-js-fall-2018/meme-generator/LAB.md

 Structure your project and build system using `webpack` and `package.json` and associated dependencies.
 Follow the in-class example closely to ensure that you have all elements of the (development) build system in place.
 Remember all your Config files, ignore files, etc. etc.

-* For this lab, create (hand type) your webpack.config.js **from scratch**, check at each step that it is working and leaving a **commit history** as each part is added.
-This is worth 40% of the lab!

 ## Features

 Create a WYSIWYG editor that allows user to create a meme image with text.